 Product decisions involve choices regarding brand names, warranties, packaging, and services which should accompany the product offering

 Price is the cost that the customer is willing to bear for the product and the way it is made available to him.
 Price represents on a unit basis what the company receives for the product which is being marketed.
 All other elements of the marketing mix represent costs.
 Marketers need to be very careful about pricing objectives, methods to arrive at a price, and the factors which influence the setting of a price.

 The company must also take into account the necessity to give discounts and allowances in some transactions.
 These requirements can influence the level of the list price chosen.
 If discounts and concessions have to be given in certain transactions, the list price should have a negotiation margin built in it.
 Payment periods and credit terms also affect the real price received in any transaction.
 These kinds of decisions can affect the perceived value of a product.

 In comparison to other elements of the marketing mix, the price can be changed easily.
 But an ill-considered change in price can change customer perceptions about the value of the marketing mix.
 In the absence of any objective knowledge about the quality of the product, the customer builds a strong association between price and quality.
 If the price of a product is reduced, customers may start regarding it as an inferior quality product.

-If a company raises the price, customers may consider it a high-quality product, but there is also the risk that customers may regard the price too high for the value that they are getting from the product.
+If a company raises the price, customers may consider it a high-quality product, but there is also the risk that customers may regard the price as too high for the value that they are getting from the product.
 Price change, though easy to make, should always be done taking into consideration the effect the change will have on the attractiveness or otherwise of the marketing mix.

 Decisions have to be made with respect to the promotional mix: advertising, personal selling, sales promotions, exhibition, sponsorship, and public relations.
 By these means, the target audience is made aware of the existence of the product and the benefits that it confers on customers.